 Primary data represents production in the United States at three integrated mills.
 Production data has been collected by U. S. Steel directly from the production sites and are average values for the year 2021 (12 consecutive months of averaged data as required for manufacturer specific data sets).
 The data has been measured and verified internally.
 The data is assumed to be the most relevant according to current conditions and production practices.
-U. S. Steel uses the most recent 2021 data from EPA's eGRID Power Profiler to represent the electricity grid mix at Gary Works.
+Granite City Works participates in a Carbon-Free Electricity Product program with Energy Harbor to purchase emission free energy certificates (EFECs).
+Since the EFECs for the power consumed by the Granite City Works facility comes from nuclear energy, 100% of electricity production was assigned to nuclear generation in the LCA models.
+Additionally, results are presented without the consideration of EFECs, where U. S. Steel uses the most recent 2021 data from EPA's eGRID Power Profiler.
 Proxy datasets were used as needed for raw material inputs to address lack of data for a specific material or for a specific geographical region.
 These proxy datasets were chosen for their technological representativeness of the actual materials.